 Paikin is also a member of the Friedrich-Ebert-Stiftung’s “Fresh Look on Eastern European Trends” group, which brings young policy experts and scholars to Vienna twice annually for workshops designed to publish reports on European peace and security.
 Additionally, he is an affiliated expert with the Canada-Russia Research Initiative based at the University of Victoria, as well as a collaborator with the Network for Strategic Analysis, funded by the Canadian Ministry of National Defence’s Mobilizing Insights in Defence and Security (MINDS) programme.
 From 2017 to 2020, he was Senior Editor of the international affairs magazine Global Brief

 , a publication affiliated with the Toronto-based Institute for 21st Century Questions.
 Previous affiliations include research postings with the Montreal Institute for Genocide and Human Rights Studies (2013) and the Washington-based Jewish Institute for National Security Affairs (2011-13).

-In addition to mainstream media outlets, his analyses have been published by think tanks and policy publications including the European Council on Foreign Relations, the Russian International Affairs Council, the Royal United Services Institute, the Konrad-Adenauer-Stiftung, LSE IDEAS, Russia in Global Affairs, the World Policy Institute, Policy Options, the Federal Trust for Education and Research, and The American Conservative.
+In addition to mainstream media outlets, Paikin’s analyses have been published by think tanks and policy publications including the European Council on Foreign Relations, the Russian International Affairs Council, the Royal United Services Institute, the Konrad-Adenauer-Stiftung, LSE IDEAS, Russia in Global Affairs, the World Policy Institute, Policy Options, the Federal Trust for Education and Research, the Wilson Center’s Kennan Institute, the Valdai Discussion Club, the Foundation for Strategic Research, and The American Conservative.